 Grooming also (subconsciously) helps us reinforce our position as the alpha male or female because dogs don't usually allow other members of the pack, lower in rank, to groom them.

-Unfortunately, not all dogs enjoy being groomed, so it will be much easier if you begin grooming your Spaniel when he's a puppy to help him get used to the process.
+Unfortunately, not all dogs enjoy being groomed, but it will be much easier if you begin grooming your Spaniel when he's a puppy to help him get used to and enjoy the process.

 Grooming a Cocker Spaniel can be challenging and reasonably time-consuming, especially if your dog enjoys a daily romp around the fields and often returns home rather grubby!